Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Alberta

-Emissions in Alberta are covered by a combination of provincial and federal carbon pricing mechanisms:
+Emissions in Alberta are covered by a combination of provincial and federal carbon pricing mechanisms.

-As of April 1, 2021, the carbon tax in Alberta is $40 per tonne of CO2e.
-It will increase $10 per year in April until it reaches $50 per tonne in 2022, and then $15 per year until it reaches $170 per tonne in 2030.
+As of April 1, 2024, the carbon tax in Alberta is $80 per tonne of CO2e.
+It will increase $15 per year until it reaches $170 per tonne in 2030.

-Baseline and Credit System
+Alberta Baseline and Credit System

 Alberta’s baseline and credit system is called the Alberta Technology Innovation and Emissions Reduction (TIER) Regulation.
 TIER applies to industrial facilities that emit more than 100,000 tonnes of CO2e per year.